themillhousegroup/mongobatch/README.md

 ###### Notes
  - If reinvoked on the same day, files will be overwritten.
- - If reinvoken on a different day, any existing structure and content in the output directory will be preserved, and new subdirectories added as needed for the new date.
+ - If reinvoked on a different day, any existing structure and content in the output directory will be preserved, and new subdirectories added as needed for the new date.